Variance of operators and derivations: Introduction and notation

 Let us call a complex function $f$ on a compact set $K\subseteq\bc$ a {\em Schur function} if the supremum over all (finite) sequences $\lambda=(\lambda_1,\lambda_2,\ldots)\subseteq K$ of norms of matrices

 regarded as Schur multipliers, is finite.
 (Here the quotient is interpreted as $0$ if $\lambda_i=\lambda_j$.)
 If $a$ is normal the work of Johnson and Williams \cite{JW} tells us that $b=f(a)$ satisfies (\ref{01}) if and only if $f$ is a Schur function on $\sigma(a)$.
-In the `only if' direction we extend this to general subnormal operators (Lemma \ref{le521}), in the other direction only to subnormal operators with nice spectra (Theorem \ref{th621}).
+In the `only if' direction we extend this to general subnormal operators (Proposition \ref{pr521}), in the other direction only to subnormal operators with nice spectra (Theorem \ref{th621}).

 In the last section we will investigate the condition (\ref{01}) in the case when $a$ is subnormal and $b=f(a)$ for a function $f$.
 If $a$ is normal, a known effective method of studying such commutator estimates is based on double operator integrals (see \cite{APPS} and the references there), which are defined via spectral projection valued measures.
-But, since invariant subspaces of a normal operator $c$ are not necessarily invariant under the spectral projections of $c$, we will use a different method.
-In Section 7 we will `construct' for a given subnormal operator $a$ and suitable function $f$ on $\sigma(a)$ a completely bounded map $T_{a,f}$ on $\bh$ such that $aT_{a,f}(x)-T_{a,f}(x)a=f(a)x-xf(a)$ for all $x\in\bh$.
+But, since invariant subspaces of a normal operator are not necessarily invariant under its spectral projections, a different method is needed for subnormal operators.
+In Section 7 we will `construct' for a given subnormal operator $a$ and suitable function $f$ on $\sigma(a)$ a completely bounded map $T_{a,f}$ on $\bh$ such that $T_{a,f}$ commutes with the left and the right multiplication by $a$ and $aT_{a,f}(x)-T_{a,f}(x)a=f(a)x-xf(a)$ for all $x\in\bh$.
 For $b=f(a)$ this implies (\ref{01}) and also the range inclusion $d_b(\bh)\subseteq d_a(\bh)$.
-Thus, by the above mentioned result from \cite{JW} even if $a$ is normal the functions $f$ considered here must be Schur.
+By the above mentioned result from \cite{JW} even if $a$ is normal the functions $f$ considered here must be Schur.
 By \cite{JW} every Schur function on $\sigma(a)$ is complex differentiable relative to $\sigma(a)$ at each nonisolated point of $\sigma(a)$ (thus holomorphic on the interior of $\sigma(a)$) and $f^{\prime}$ is bounded.
-The construction of $T_{a,f}$ applies to a subclass that includes all functions for which $f^{\prime}$ is Lipschitz of order $\alpha>0$; only if $\sigma(a)$ is nice enough are we able to find $T_{a,f}$ for all Schur functions.
+The construction of $T_{a,f}$ applies to the subclass that includes all functions for which $f^{\prime}$ is Lipschitz of order $\alpha>0$.
+Only if $\sigma(a)$ is sufficiently nice are we able to find $T_{a,f}$ for all Schur functions.

 We will denote by $\normc{S}$ the norm closure and by $\weakc{S}$ the weak* closure of a subset $S$ in $\bh$.